Edgar D. Staren

 “I wanted to be involved in an institution that truly puts the patient first.
 That sounds like a buzz word but so many organizations have forgotten that principle.
 They focus excessively on the financial bottom line and that becomes a negative, self-fulfilling destiny at the expense of patient care.
 CTCA has the proper perspective on giving the patient what they value.
 I believe that difference has been principally responsible for the dramatic, sustained growth the organization has seen in the last several years.”

-Dr. Edgar Staren is President and CEO of Medicine and Science at Cancer Treatment Centers of America (CTCA), and President and CEO of CTCA at Western Regional Medical Center in Goodyear, Arizona.
+Dr. Edgar Staren is President and CEO of Medicine and Science at Cancer Treatment Centers of America (CTCA).

 Dr. Staren is a 1979 graduate of the University of Arizona.
 In 1982, he graduated from Loyola University Stritch School of Medicine.
 He received his general surgery training at Rush